Volunteer Undergraduate Research Assistant Opportunity

 Responsibilities

-Maintain meticulous notes and ensure the accuracy and integrity of coded
+- Maintain meticulous notes and ensure the accuracy and integrity of coded data.

 Qualifications

-• Critical ability to pay close attention to detail for extended periods is essential.
+- Critical ability to pay close attention to detail.

-• Must be extremely reliable and punctual, consistently attending scheduled sessions on time.
+- Must be extremely reliable and punctual, consistently attending scheduled meetings on time and meeting weekly deadlines.

-• Prior experience or coursework in qualitative research methods, particularly in observational studies or data coding, is highly valued.
+- Prior experience or coursework in qualitative research methods, particularly in data coding, is highly valued.

 Commitment and accountability are of extreme importance to this position.
 The position is based at UC Berkeley and is intended for undergraduate students.